 Camera views are displayed either automatically when an aircraft is loaded by configuring the view as 'default', or they can be displayed in flight with a keyboard key or joystick button which you have pre-configured.
+A camera view may be associated with a single aircraft, group of aircraft, or all aircraft.

-To experience turbulence effects you must either,
+To experience turbulence effects you must either